 In addition, risk tolerances are set for operational risk based on a residual financial impact level.
 Prior to breaching any of the levels defined, remedial actions will be triggered.

-In line with Solvency II regulations, an amount of £11.2m has been included within the SCR for operational risk.
+In line with Solvency II regulations, an amount of £12.0m has been calculated within the SCR for operational risk.

 The indemnity provided under the terms of the IASA with FPM mean that FIL Life is not exposed to fluctuations in this risk.
-The operational risk component of the Solvency II standard formula is based on, and therefore changes with, annual expenditure.
+The operational risk component of the Solvency II Standard Formula is based on, and therefore changes with, annual expenditure.